Angiogenesis: all a radiation oncologist should know | Canada Hyperbarics Skip to main content

 What They Found

-They found that angiogenesis is a crucial process for tumor growth and metastasis, regulated by multiple factors.
+They found that angiogenesis is a crucial process for tumour growth and metastasis, regulated by multiple factors.
 Antiangiogenic therapies have demonstrated positive results in clinical trials, are approved as standard of care in medical oncology, and are being evaluated in numerous trials in combination with radiotherapy.

 What This Means for Canadian Patients

 Canadian patients may benefit from antiangiogenic therapies, which are already part of standard cancer care, particularly as research continues to explore their effectiveness when combined with radiation.
-Understanding the role of angiogenesis helps inform treatment strategies that aim to starve tumors of their blood supply, potentially improving outcomes for various cancers.
+Understanding the role of angiogenesis helps inform treatment strategies that aim to starve tumours of their blood supply, potentially improving outcomes for various cancers.

 Canadian Relevance